@some_function (1)

 - Functions Available in All Dialects

-- Functions Only Usable in Member Selection Expressions
+- Functions Available Only in Member Criteria Expressions

-- Functions Usable Outside Ledger Mask Condition Expressions and Excel-Link Text Value Display Conditions
+- Functions Available in Expressions Other than Ledger Mask Conditions and Excel-Link Text Value Display Conditions

 Functions Available in All Dialects